mohitjain/mohitjain/_posts/2012-10-21-how-to-add-cache-control-expires-headers-to-images-content-served-by-s3.md

 title: How to add cache-control, expires headers to images (Content) served by S3
 layout: post
 comments: true
 permalink:  /2012/10/how-to-add-cache-control-expires-headers-to-images-content-served-by-s3/
 description: How to add cache-control, expires headers to images (Content) served by S3
 keywords: amazon s3, paperclip, caching, expiry-headers, images
 categories: optimization performance ruby-on-rails
 ---

-Few days back I made a blog post [Save image as progressive image using paperclip and imageMagick][1].
+A few days back I made a blog post [Save image as a progressive image using paperclip and imageMagick][1].
 Here is an another improvement in that list.

  [1]: http://www.codebeerstartups.com/save-image-as-progressive-image-using-paperclip-and-imagemagick/

 Adding cache control and expiry headers.
 Caching images improves the user experience and reduces S3 costs.
-It improves the user’s experience because web pages load quicker as images are already cached and it reduces S3 costs since you have fewer transfers.
+It improves the user’s experience as web pages load quicker, images are already cached and it reduces S3 costs since you have fewer transfers.

 From the previous blog post: